jlonij/disambiguation/README.md

 ## Evaluation

 Once one or more models have been trained, the linker performance can be evaluated on a separate training set in the format created by the [DAC Web Interface](https://github.com/jlonij/dac-web).
-To test the performance of a first version of a neural net, run:
+To test the performance of, e.g., a first version of a neural net, run:

 ```
 $ cd training
 $ ./test.py -m nn -v 1
 ```

-A summary of the results will be printed out, e.g.:
+A summary of the results will be printed out:

 ```
 Number of instances: 500